 What happens if your eligibility for a Blue Badge gets refused by the council?
 They will notify you if it fails with extra information about the reason why it was unsuccessful.

-Note: In some cases, you can ask for a reconsideration of your case.
+Note: In some cases, you can ask for a reconsideration.
 This applies most if you feel they did not review all the important information.
 If your mobility or disability problems deteriorate you can re-apply for a Blue Badge.

 You can report a lost or stolen Blue badge online to ask for a replacement.
 It is best to prepare some information for the local authority who issued the badge.
 They will need to verify that the badge got lost or stolen.

 Note: The online reporting process takes about 5 minutes to complete.
 But, the report times out if left inactive for more than 15 minutes.
-The current replacement fee for a Blue Badge is around £10.00.
+The current cost of a Blue Badge is around £10.00 in England and £20 in Scotland.

 Blue Badge Application and Renewal Process in the United Kingdom